Chun-Li: Costumes

 In the Street Fighter II sub-series and most of her later appearances, Chun-Li wears a usually blue qipao, an early-20th-century Chinese dress, with golden accents, puffy sleeves, and a white waistband.
 The dress is modified to allow a far wider range of movement than a generic qipao.
 In Street Fighter II: The World Warrior, Chun-Li was originally depicted wearing a red qipao instead of blue.
 It can be also either red or white within some games since Street Fighter II: Champion Edition and Street Fighter II: Hyper Fighting, respectively.
 In Marvel vs. Capcom: Infinite, the qipao has a very noticeable silky sheen.
 Her other ensemble includes a pair of white combat boots and brown tights.
 She usually wears her hair in "ox horns", with silk brocades and ribbons in her hair.
 Another iconic part of her design are the large spiked bracelets she wears on her wrists.

 In the Street Fighter Alpha games (set during the time period before Street Fighter II), Chun-Li wears a Chinese acrobatic outfit consisting of an embroidered vest, a unitard, and sneakers; she is wearing her ox horns unadorned, but kept in place with yellow ribbons.
 In Street Fighter IV, Chun-Li's alternate outfit consists of black tabard with gold accents at the bottom, while her ox horns are unadorned, just like in her Alpha appearance, only this time it is held by red ropes with golden balls at the tip.
 This outfit is completed with red shoes, gold earrings and black and gold bracelets.
 Her alternative wardrobe in Super Street Fighter IV includes a costume inspired by Mai Shiranui and in Street Fighter V she has a Halloween downloadable content (DLC) appearing as Morrigan Aensland.
-She has by far most costumes out of all characters in Street Fighter V (a total of 17 by 2018), including some with different hairstyles.